 - What do you like about your current POS system?

 - What about it doesn’t meet your needs?

 - What do you expect in terms of support?

 Your POS vendor partnerships are vital to your business, but realistically, one solution won’t fit every business.
 If it doesn’t suit the client, this can lead to trying to make a square peg fit into a round hole, and it might even cost you the customer.
 VARs should be able to tailor or offer different solutions to always provide what their customers need.

 Move Forward with Confidence

-Awareness of these potential pitfalls can help you prevent from falling headlong into them.
+Awareness of these potential pitfalls can help you prevent falling headlong into them.
 With that knowledge, you can offer the advantages of POSaaS to your customers while creating some business advantages of your own.